Helena Bešović

-Helena Bešović (born 28 August 1984) is a Bosnian former tennis player and current head coach of the University of Houston women's tennis team.
+Helena Bešović (born 28 September 1984) is a former Bosnian tennis player and former head coach of the University of Houston women's tennis team.

 During her career, she won three doubles titles on the ITF Circuit, and reached best WTA rankings of 733 in singles and 631 in doubles.

 Playing for Bosnia and Herzegovina in Fed Cup competitions, Bešović has a win–loss record of 5–3.